m7mdramadandx/Footballer-Explorer/README.md

 # Footballer Explorer
-Desktop Application that helps the player to identify his position in the field, also helps the coach to manage that system (add-delete-update)
+Desktop Application that helps the player to identify his position in the field, also helps the coach to manage that system (add-delete-update) using KBS

 ## Built With